carmenbianca/report-liferay/plan.md

 their product under a separate license to paying customers.
 This frees those customers from the obligations of the GNU Lesser General Public License.

-### TODO: Mention SPDX/REUSE
+### SPDX and REUSE

+This project heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe.

-This section should mention SPDX/REUSE as the wider community in which this work takes place.
+TODO: This section should mention SPDX/REUSE as the wider community in which this work takes place.

 # Project definition {#project-definition}